nix-community/dream2nix/docs/src/guides/pip.md

 ## Example: Pillow

-Things get a bit more interesting in `default.nix` where we define a package module which fetches Pillow from pypi and builds it with minial features - just JPEG support.
+Things get a bit more interesting in `default.nix` where we define a package module which fetches Pillow from pypi and builds it with minimal features - just JPEG support.
 Click the plus to expand any code annotation below for details.
 The code we are going to end up with is also available in [./examples/packages/languages/python-packaging-pillow](https://github.com/nix-community/dream2nix/tree/main/examples/packages/languages/python-packaging-pillow).

 ### Code